The Case of FBA as a DEX Processing Model: DEX under CLOB and FBA

-Finally, the welfare loss for arbitrageurs is the costs for implementing front-running, $r \cdot \mathsf{c} + \sum_{k=1}^Q \mathsf{g}_{k}(r-1) \cdot p^* \mathsf{F}$.
-The first term is the cost of establishing faster communication links with validators.
-The second term is the unnecessary priority fees attached in scenarios where one can successfully front-run without paying priority fees due to faster transaction dissemination. \end{proof}

-In general, as demonstrated in \cref{fig: clob}, the markup from MMs in equilibrium increases with the jump size, public information releases, the front-running probability, and its success probability.
+\paragraph{What affects the markups under CLOB} From the theorem, overall, the markup from LPs in equilibrium increases with the jump size, public information releases, the front-running probability, and its success probability.
 It decreases with private information arrivals, fees, and the number of arbitrageurs.
-The latter parameter is not depicted in the graph, but the relationship is apparent from \cref{thm:clob}.
-Finally, for a specific front-running probability $\mathsf{g}$, the markup first increases as the investor arrival rate rises and then decreases as it continues to grow.
+Fix a specific front-running probability $\vec{\mathsf{g}}$, the markup first increases as the investor arrival rate rises and then decreases as it continues to grow.
 This is because $\player{i}$ raises market-making profits from common investors.
-In the meantime, it also lowers the profits from front-running investors and traders due to increased costs.
-Since arbitrageurs can choose freely between market-making and front-running, the profits from either strategy are equal in equilibrium.
-For example, if market-making is more profitable, more arbitrageurs adopt the market-making strategy and reduce the markup to the equilibrium level.
-This also implies that as $\player{i}$ rises, arbitrageurs should adjust $\mathsf{g}$ accordingly to maximize profits.
+In the meantime, it also lowers the profits from front-running traders due to increased costs (i.e., front-running arbitrageurs attack unprofitable common trades more often).
+Since arbitrageurs can choose freely between market-making and front-running, more arbitrageurs adopt the market-making strategy when market-making is more profitable.
+The competition reduces the markup until equilibrium is reached, where the profits from both strategies are equal.